ssvaidyanathan/apigee-http-redirect-binding/README.md

 ### Deploy Apigee proxy
 - Go to the `bundle` directory
 - Execute `mvn clean install -P{profile} -Dorg={org} -Dusername={username} -Dpassword={password}`
-- The above command should deploy the proxy.
+- The above command should deploy the proxy as `http-redirect-binding`.
 - The proxy is pointing to httpbin.org/get for now.
 Please update it as per your needs
 - To test, run the following curl
 	```